CBC options at IDEXX Reference Laboratories provide diagnostic flexibility

-Smear evaluation by a technician performed for RBC and WBC morphology and parasite screen.
+Blood film evaluation performed by a technician for RBC and WBC morphology and parasite screen.
 Pathologist review automatically performed when results are markedly abnormal based on established guidelines or if unclassified cells are seen.

-Note: Add on to a s-CBC previously performed at the reference laboratory.
-Must be ordered within 72 hours of initial CBC
+Note: Add on to an IDEXX CBC previously performed at IDEXX Reference Laboratories or on an in-house IDEXX hematology analyzer (ProCyte Dx or LaserCyte Dx).
+Must be ordered within 72 hours of initial CBC.

 |399||Pathologist Review of CBC

-Add-on to a s‑CBC, avian/exotic CBC, or c‑CBC.
-For c‑CBC requests, a pathologist review is included in the CBC and will be automatically performed at no additional charge if specific established criteria are met (see protocol information in the Online Test Directory at vetconnectplus.com).
-Test code 399 is not required for the automatic reflexed pathologist review on c‑CBC requests.
+IDEXX CBC-Select requests, a pathologist review is included and will be automatically performed at no additional charge if specific established criteria are met (see protocol information in the Online Test Directory at vetconnectplus.com).
+Test code 399 is not required for the automatic reflexed pathologist review on IDEXX CBC-Select requests.

 Specimen requirements: 1 mL LTT